hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/blockchain-verifier.md

             </td>
             <td>
-                This patch updates the version number in package.json and upgrades dependencies to start development for v0.5.
+                This PR removes the support for Hyperledger Fabric v1.4 and v2.3, which are now EoL.
+It also fixes use of deprecated features and updates samples in both the unit tests and integration tests.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-11-22 09:46:13 +0000 UTC
+        Created At 2022-12-08 01:40:12 +0000 UTC
     </div>
 </div>